jAniceto/programming-notes-blog/src/content/Python/create-exe.md

-Title: Create .exe exacutables
+Title: Create a standalone executable (.exe) from a Python script
 Date: 2018-08-27 18:13
 Authors: José Aniceto

-# Create a standalone exacutable from a Python scripy

 ## Using pyinstaller